 Published by: Feiwel & Friends on May 16, 2017

-Genre: Contemporary, LGBT+, Romance
+Genre: Contemporary, LGBTQIA+, Romance

 There is a secret organization that cultivates teenage spies.
 The agents are called Love Interests because getting close to people destined for great power means getting valuable secrets.

 Caden is a Nice: The boy next door, sculpted to physical perfection.
 Dylan is a Bad: The brooding, dark-souled guy, and dangerously handsome.
 The girl they are competing for is important to the organization, and each boy will pursue her.
 Will she choose a Nice or the Bad?

 Both Caden and Dylan are living in the outside world for the first time.
 They are well-trained and at the top of their games.
 They have to be – whoever the girl doesn’t choose will die.